XV - Arrogate

-Ryan stepped in, tapping on the agent who would not wake up.
-“Someone with the ability to displace spiritually was using this guard here.”
+Ryan stepped in.
+He tapped on the agent who would not wake up.
+“Someone with the ability to spiritually displace was using this guy here.”

 Connor slammed his hand down on the table.
 “Yes!
 Exactly what Martin does!
 There is only one known instance of that element and Martin has it.”
 The looks around the room ranged from terror to shock and in my case, confusion.

 Krissie looked at Connor.
 “Are you in fact suggesting our Mr. Wexler is responsible for this brouhaha?”

 “No, never.”
 Connor shook his head.
 The look of fear on his face said different.
 “However, his ability could have been stolen or forcibly given to them under duress, The Corporation.”

 Ryan jumped in.
 “Well, hold on a sec.
 Martin was with me when The Corporation attacked us over ES-5 and he was conscious.
 He stayed behind at the Jaunte portal in 2006.
 It couldn’t possibly be him.
 He can’t use the Jaunte.”

 Connor stared off into space.
 No one said anything.
 Finally, I said something.
 “Look, obviously The Corporation can imitate the visual displacement thing, right?
 Who’s to say they didn’t do the same with spiritual displacement.”